tomstafford/psy6422/docs/index.md

 ## Motivation

+Psychological science is increasingly reliant on complex computational and statistical methods to make sense of rich behavioural data.
+This course aims to teach the skills which support creating robust and repoducibile analyses with such methods and data.

-You are aiming to produce reproducible workflows - scripts that automate all steps between raw data and the final data in your papers.
+As well as supporting sophisticated data visualisation, we aim to train you in reproducible workflows - meaning that you can reliably re-create all steps of an analysis using scripts that automate all steps between raw data and the final visualisation.

-Point and click solutions (spreedsheets, SPSS) are inadequate.

 As well as being *reproducible* (by you or other researchers) your work should be *legible* (to Future You, or other researchers) and *scalable* (it should work as well on 400,000 data points as on 40).

 You will need help to do this.
 Therefore you will use Open Source solutions - these are analysis products which have a worldwide community of people using them, and the infrastructure which supports sharing advice and solutions.

-In practice, this means you are going to start by using R (you could use [Python](https://tomstafford.github.io/psy6422/appendices.html#python), but this module is based on R)
+In practice, this means you are going to start by using R (you could use [Python](https://tomstafford.github.io/psy6422/appendices.html#python), but this module is based on R).

+## Course Aims

+By the end of this course you will have:

+  * Been trained in data project management and the importance of reproducible workflows
+  * Used the statical programming language R, and RStudio, for data management, analysis and visualisation
+  * Been introduced to fundamental programming concepts
+  * Prepared data project documentation using RMarkdown
+  * Had an introduction to version control using git
+  * Published data projects to the web via github pages

 ## Resources for current students